Jayson Tatum's 33 points help Celtics down short-handed Cavaliers 109-102 to take 3-1 lead in semis

 It was nothing new for a Cleveland team that dealt with injuries all season, but it was a big ask for the Cavs to try and survive without Mitchell, their All-Star guard who has carried the offensive load throughout the postseason, or Allen, their leading rebounder.

-The top-seeded Celtics, who have shown a tendency to relax at the wrong time, didn't show the Cavs much mercy.
+Still, the Cavs gave the top-seeded Celtics, who have shown a tendency to relax at the wrong time, all they could handle.

+“They laid it all out there,” Cleveland coach J.B.
+Bickerstaff said of his team.
+“They gave us everything that they had.
+They competed at a high level.
+They played the game properly.
+I’m proud of the guys, the way they went out and scrapped and competed and gave ourselves a chance.”

 Tatum had his second straight strong performance, adding 11 rebounds and five assists.
-Jrue Holiday had 16 points for Boston.
+Jrue Holiday had 16 points for Boston, which improved to 4-0 away from home in the postseason.

+“There's no better feeling than winning a playoff game on the road,” Tatum said.
+“Tough environment and the crowd was great.
+Now, it's time to go back to Boston and play well in front of our fans and give them something to cheer for.”

 Darius Garland scored 30 and Evan Mobley and Caris LeVert 19 apiece for the Cavs, who stayed connected with the Celtics and only trailed by 10 going into the fourth.